DataDog/datadog-agent/test/kitchen/docs/README.md

 - Don't forget to add your cookbook to the `Berksfile`, otherwise Chef won't know that it's there.
 - Think of the different attributes that your cookbook needs (usually, it needs a way to know which Agent version it installs, as well as a location where it can fetch the Agent package built by the pipeline), add them to the `attributes/default.rb` file.

-2. Create the new test suite file (`kitchen-azure-<suite_name>-test.yml`)
+2. Create the new test suite file (`kitchen-azure-<suite_name>-test.yml`).

 - The most important parts are the run list, the attributes to set for each cookbook used, and optionally a list of platforms to exclude.
 - Add the suite to the list of accepted suites in `tasks/run-test-kitchen.sh`.

 **Note (HACK):** On some test suites, we define attributes for a cookbook named `dd-agent-rspec`.
 This is not a real cookbook; we're using this as a workaround to pass variables to the rspec tests (in the rspec tests, we only have access to a `dna.json` file that has the contents of `kitchen.yml`).

-4. Create the rspec test directory matching your new test suite
+4. Create the rspec test directory matching your new test suite.

 - Do not forget to create the symlinks to the `rspec_helper` files from the `common` directory if you need them.
 - Remember that your main test file must be in `test/integration/<suite_name>/<suite_name>_spec.rb`.